kotobuki/funnel/README_en.txt

 UPDATES
-Funnel 007 (2008.04.20)
+Funnel 007 (2008.04.21)
+* fixed bugs and added new features in the Processing library
+  * added examples for Gainer (created for the workshop at
+    Make: Tokyo Meeting)
   * added examples for XBee
   * fixed a bug about XBee (the Processing library crushes)
+* added a new feature and fixed an issue about the Funnel Server
   * added serial baud rate setting for Arduino and XBee
   * replaced the binary files of the RXTX to run on PowerPC machines

 Funnel 006 (2007.12.21)
 * fixed bugs and added new features in the Processing library